So, today I wanted to address the elephant in the room, "Should you ask questions as a starting developer?".

 This is a complicated topic since every person and platform has its own set of rules on how you should ask questions.
 My best advice is to ask about the item as you want to receive it.

 A personal favorite is asking people who know nothing about development a development-related question.
 Why?
 They come with out-of-the-box solutions.
-But you have to be very careful in asking the issue since they will not understand what you are talking about.
+But you must be very careful in asking about the issue since they will not understand what you are talking about.

 Example: You're stuck on a technical loop inside another loop and have no idea how to fix it.

 You ask your friend and explain what the loop is for in the very first section.
 They might say: Why do you even need x for?

 That, in turn, makes you wonder what you are doing, and maybe you'll look at it with a different set of eyes.

 Two sides of a question

 Questions are huge on assumptions; there is side A on your side, and you know exactly what you are asking.
 Then there's side B, the receiver side; they might not know what you meant or have forgotten a crucial part.

 Also, imagine this.
 Sitting across the table from your friend in the middle is a mug.
 Now ask: Which side is the ear on?
 For your friend, it might be left, while for you, it's right.

 As you can see, these are all items you should consider when asking a question; the more you detail and specify, the better someone can help you get to the correct answer.

 Share your answers

 If you are a person asking questions, I feel you should also be the person to share your answer to that question.
 I see it always you find a topic with the exact problem you have, and the only response is: "Fixed it already"...